ceddybu/ansible-playbooks/magento/README.md

   - Investigate further APC tuning....
   - Install Zend OpCache via PECL. - php 5.3 and php 5.4 - opcache.php
 - Create /etc/hosts files on each host referencing the other machines in the environment
-- creating a separate, restricted nginx/php-fpm vhost for the magento admin panel backend
+- creating a separate, restricted nginx/php-fpm vhost for the magento admin backend
 - spin up rackspace cloud servers behind cloud load balancers
   - private networks
   - hook into cloud monitoring
-  - somehow integrate with heat/autoscale
+  - integrate with heat/autoscale (api callbacks/webhooks to tower?)
 - log rotation
 - configure local.xml to use redis/memcached appropriately
 - solr instance or elasticsearch single node/cluster, magento supports these as back-ends for full-text searches.